zhansliu/writemdict/fileformat.md

 Here, `encryption_key` is the dictionary password specified on creation of the dictionary.

 This `encryption_key` is not distributed directly.
-Instead it is further encrypted, using an email address that the end user enters into his or her MDict client:
+Instead it is further encrypted, using a piece of data, `user_id`, that is specific to the user or the client machine, according to the following scheme:

-    reg_code = encrypt(ripemd128(encryption_key), ripemd128(user_email))
+    reg_code = encrypt(ripemd128(encryption_key), ripemd128(user_id))

+The string `user_id` can be either an email address ("example@example.com") that the user enters into his/her MDict client, or a device ID ("12345678-90AB-CDEF-0123-4567890A") which the MDict client obtains in different ways depending on the platform.
+The choice of which one to use depends on the attribute `RegisterBy` in the file header.
+(See [Header section](#header-section).)
+In either case, `user_id` is an ASCII-encoded string.
+On certain platforms, the official MDict client seems to default to the DeviceID being the empty string.

 The 128-bit `reg_code` is then distributed to the user.
 This can be done in two ways: